 How to Stay Emotionally Grounded in a Situationship

-Not every relationship needs an immediate label.
+Not every relationship needs an immediate label when you date.
 But if your connection is starting to cause more confusion than comfort, that’s a signal worth paying attention to.

 MindForest App: Your Emotional Toolkit for Navigating Situationships